isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/fmpsandguides.md

 The user can provide "settings File(.sts)" and "ditaval".
 Filtering will be done using ditaval based on the conditions you supply.

 -   **Setting file**: FrameMaker /FMPS Publish setting which contains all those settings which you want FMPS to honor while publishing For example: Generating output with the customized template, Generating Marks and Bleeds(PDF), Generating PDF with TOC etc.
--   **FMPS preset:** It is pre-defined combination of ditaval and settings file.Instead of giving separate ditaval and settings files, the User can pre-create FMPS preset which can be re-used for publishing needs.
+-   **FMPS preset:** It is pre-defined combination of ditaval and settings file.
+Instead of giving separate ditaval and settings files, the User can pre-create FMPS preset which can be re-used for publishing needs.

-**Note:** If you don’t select any of the settings or FMPS preset then FMPS will publish with the default system setting.
+**Note:** The default system setting will be used by FMPS to publish if you don't choose any of the settings or the FMPS preset.

-If you have selected FMPS preset and also provided settings/ditaval file from AEM then this will conflict and FMPS preset will be given precedence over custom settings/ditaval file.
+There will be a conflict if you chose the FMPS preset and also provided custom settings or a ditaval file from AEM.
+In this case, the FMPS preset will take precedence over the custom settings or ditaval file.

 ### Baseline Publishing using FMPS: